UCLeuvenLimburg/advanced-programming-topics/exercises/git/overview.md

 * Run `source setup.sh`.
 This script sets up the git repositories required for the exercise.
 All files will reside under the directory named `sandbox`.
 * Read the assignment.
 * Go inside `sandbox` and perform the necessary steps.
 * Back outside `sandbox`, run `source verify.sh`.
 This script checks whether you satisfy the conditions demanded by the exercise.
+Note that not all exercises have a verification step.

 If things go wrong, you can always rerun `source setup.sh`: it will delete all exercise related files and rebuild them from scratch.